-The content is delivered asynchronous via the online learning management system and during 16 hours of face to face classroom instruction.
+The content is delivered asynchronous via a hybrid program which is a mixture of local classroom training and online learning.
 The internet provides an opportunity for interaction with program faculty while in the comfort of learning in your own home and office.
 Program staff are available during business hours by phone or email to assist participants with technical issues or concerns.

 Note: Many businesses, especially government agencies or health institutions, utilize security firewalls.
 Access to web links within program and communication from the instructor, or other students may be blocked.
 We recommend not using your work email address for this course.

 80 contact hours

 Criteria for Successful Completion

 - Submit registration and payment.